 - Upper Band: Middle Band + 2 x 30 Day Moving Standard Deviation

 - Lower Band: Middle Band – 2 x 30 Day Moving Standard Deviation

 To provide an instance, we have shown how the graph looks with bollinger bands.
 In the graph, you can see the Upper Band is mentioned as BB Upper, Lower Band is mentioned as BB Lower and the mean of 30 days as mean 30D:

 TRIN strategy with bollinger bands

-This strategy and calculation with Python is explained in detail in our course on Trading using Options Sentiment Indicators.
+This strategy is explained in detail in our course on Trading using Options Sentiment Indicators.

 We will discuss the strategy briefly in this section.

 - In the strategy of TRIN with bollinger bands, first of all we calculate the standard deviation of the moving average of TRIN with, say, n period = 22 days.